fearless23/ds_and_algo/src/algo/Search/README.md

   2. go left(value is smaller): move end pointer to middle-1
   3. go right(value is larger): move start pointer to middle+1
 - Terminal: end < start

+## BFS and DFS
+Breadth first search - Level by level (or row by row) Depth first search - search in one direction(usually left) first and then in another(usually right), then go back to parent.